Help Line/Help Desk

 The Help desk has an extensive reference library to help diagnose plant problems.
 In addition we can use the resources of Virginia Tech in identifying plant problems and diseases.
 We are available to help you with your gardening questions.
 You may call us at (540) 463-4734, fill in the form below, or email us at firstname.lastname@example.org.

-Rockbridge Master Gardeners has developed an online library of common plants that may be available at nurseries and garden centers.
-The library provides detailed information on each plant.
-To access this library click on the "Plant Library" box below.
+Rockbridge Master Gardeners has developed online libraries of common plants and seeds that may be available at nurseries and garden centers.
+The libraries provide detailed information on each plant or seed.
+To access these libraries click on the "Plant Library" or "Seed Library" boxes below.
 Prices listed are from our most recent Plant Sale and do not reflect pricing at nurseries and garden centers.

 Question of the Month